jchristn/sharpai/README.md

 ### Docker Image

-The official Docker image is available at: [`jchristn/sharpai`](https://hub.docker.com/r/jchristn/sharpai)
+The official Docker image is available at: [`jchristn/sharpai`](https://hub.docker.com/r/jchristn/sharpai).
+Refer to the `docker` directory for assets useful for running in Docker and Docker Compose.

 ### Volume Mappings